 Good thinking!
-Well, don’t look now, but, I think I see Maria from Greece!
+Well, don’t look now, but, I think I see Maria from Greece on the horizon!

-Hi Elaine and Shana, my vote goes to Aconitum
+Hi Elaine and Shana, my vote goes to Aconite.

 Ailments from fright.

-Coughing, from wind (Acon is in 1st grade there)
+Coughing, from wind (Aconite is in 1st grade there)

 Coughing from fright (also in 1st grade)

 I have to say that I thought of Ignatia too: